jupyterhub/jupyterhub/docs/source/admin/log-messages.md

 The possible reason may be that the user's server has stopped running but they still have a browser tab open.
 For example, you might have 3 tabs open and you shut the server down via one.
-The other possible reason could be that you closed your laptop and the server was culled for inactivity, then reopen the laptop!
+The other possible reason could be that you closed your laptop and the server was culled for inactivity, then reopened the laptop!
 However, the client-side code (JupyterLab, Classic Notebook, etc) doesn't interpret the shut-down server and continues to make some API requests.
 JupyterHub's architecture means that the proxy routes all requests that don't go to a running user server to the hub process itself.
 The hub process then explicitly returns a failure response, so the client knows